 If your loved one was injured while living in a nursing home, you should call our Michigan nursing home abuse lawyers to discuss your legal options.
 Our award-winning attorneys at Buckfire & Buckfire, P.C. will determine if you have a case and discuss your legal options.
 The phone call is free and there are never any legal fees or costs until you win a settlement.

-In 2013 my father had a bed sore from a nursing home and I contacted Buckfire & Buckfire.
+Description: In 2013 my father had a bed sore from a nursing home and I contacted Buckfire & Buckfire.
 Randy Blau was the attorney that handled my case.
 He answered my calls and emails when I had questions and we settled our case for a significant amount.
 Thanks Buckfire & Buckfire.